OrangeGLC/InputRedirectionClient-Raylib/README.md

 Man, I fucking hate Qt.
 Don't ask me why.
 I just do.

 > [!WARNING]
-> IDK whether it fully works because, on Linux anyway, I seem to be having problems with it registering any inputs whatsoever.
+> idk whether it fully works because, on Linux, I seem to be having problems with Raylib registering any inputs whatsoever (despite telling me my gamepad is connected and showing its name)